staceyjf/staceyjf.github.io/README.md

 ## Challenges

 1. Designing responsively - balancing landscape and portrait formats to have a good design across different devices.

+## Changelog

+Date: 29/05/24

+Updates:

+**About Page Improvements:**

+- Enhanced Spacing: Updated the spacing on the About page to improve the layout and readability across different devices.
+  - Mobile: Optimized the layout to ensure better spacing and alignment on small screens.
+  - Tablet: Adjusted spacing to provide a more balanced and visually appealing layout on medium-sized screens.
+  - Desktop: Refined the spacing for a cleaner and more organized appearance on large screens.

+These changes aim to enhance the user experience by ensuring that the About page is visually consistent and easy to navigate, regardless of the device being used.

 ## Screengrabs